leoglonz/ngen/extern/dhbv_2_0/README.md

 # $\delta$ HBV 2.0 Submodule

-*These instructions originally written for ngen implementation of NOAA-OWP [lstm](https://github.com/CIROH-UA/lstm)*

 ---

 ## About
 This submodule is linked in from: https://github.com/mhpi/dHBV_2_0.
-This directory follows the template for linking submodules from https://github.com/NOAA-OWP/ngen/edit/master/extern/cfe/ and example set by Jonathan Frame et al. with https://github.com/CIROH-UA/lstm.
+This directory follows the template for linking submodules like CFE and LSTM into the NextGen framework.

 #### Extra Outer Directory